uhasker/getting-things-done-in-next-js/src/chapter2/02-basic-types.md

 const inProgress: boolean = true;
 ```

-Additionally TypeScript has the `null` and `undefined` types:
+Additionally, TypeScript has the `null` and `undefined` types:

 ```ts
 const undefinedTask: undefined = undefined;
 const nullTask: null = null;
 ```

-Remember that in a real codebase we would let TypeScript infer the variables:
+Remember, in a real codebase we would let TypeScript infer the variables:

 ```ts
 const id = 1;